-Students and their families are expected to call in each day the students is ill by 10:00 a.m.
+Students and their families are expected to call in each day the student is ill by 10:00 a.m.
+Students need to be fever-free and/or vomiting-free for 24 hours without medication before returning to school.
+If a student is picked-up for fever and/or vomiting, student may NOT return to school next day.
 Extended illnesses of three days or more will require the student to get a doctor's note to have missed days reported as excused.
 Excessive absences or questioned absences may dictate the necessity for a call to a nurse to verify the student's illness.
 A doctor's note may also be requested for the absence to be excused.
 Pre-arranged appointments should be reported to the teacher in advance in order to receive a credit for missed assignments.
 Failure to give advanced notice will result in missed assignments being accepted at teacher's discretion.